ginkgobioworks/ginkgo-ai-client/README.md

 # Releases

-Make sure the changelog is up to date, increment the version in pyproject.toml, create a new tag, then run the pubish action on that new tag (automation is coming soon).
+Make sure the changelog is up to date, increment the version in pyproject.toml, create a new tag, then create a release on Github (publication to PyPI is automated).